paramrathour/blog/pages/_posts/2024-08-12-philosophy-in-anime.md

 Perhaps the work will not be finished in my generation.
 But I will be the one to take that first bold step.\
 ---	Canute

 Prince [Canute]({{ site.url_prefixes.wikipedia }}/Cnut) initially turned to God for salvation, but after observing the Hell created by the constant fighting, he realises that there is no _love_ in the hearts of these warriors, that these men can't achieve salvation and enter heaven.
 So, Canute vows to create a paradise on Earth itself.
 But he soon realises the unfavourable circumstances against him that force him to **use any means possible**, rather than strictly moral or ethical methods to achieve and maintain his power.
-He probably learnt such trickery from [Askeladd]({{ site.url_prefixes.wikipedia }}/Lucius_Artorius_Castus), who navigated through the world through cunning manipulations.
+He probably learnt such trickery from [Askeladd]({{ site.url_prefixes.wikipedia }}/Lucius_Artorius_Castus), who navigated the world through cunning manipulations.

 Vinland Saga is thus the journey of Thorfinn and Canute to _Utopianism_, and the challenges faced by them that necessitate a reflection on their ideals.
 Let us delve into one such challenge.
 #### Love is Discrimination
+> He is dead, and therefore more beautiful than anyone alive.\
+You might say he is love itself.\
+For you see...he will not hate, nor kill, nor steal.\
+Don't you find that wonderful?\
+His body will be abandoned here...and his flesh will feed the beasts and insects.\
+He will be blown about by the wind...and pelted by the rain...and he will not raise a single word in complaint.\
+It is death that completes a man.\
+---	Willibald

 Imagine two people are about to die: one is your loved one, and the other is a complete stranger.
 You can only save one. _Who would	 you choose?_
 Here are some options:
 - save your loved one